itsudo/intel_galileo/README.md

 # IntelGalileo

 Gem for interacting with Intel Galileo board.
-So far it only works with digital pins.
+For now this ruby library supports Digital In/Out Pins (0 - 13) and Analog In Pins (A0-A5) only.

 ## Ruby installation on Galileo